-A marker is an interest-free loan that casinos provide as a standard service to gamblers.
-To someone who has never used casino credit, markers may seem like the domain of hardcore gamblers, but they’re really quite simple to obtain and a lot more safe and convenient than travelling with a huge wad of cash.
+A marker is an interest-free short-term casino provide as a standard service to gamblers.
+To someone who has never used casino credit, markers may seem like the domain of hardcore gamblers, but they’re quite simple to obtain and a lot more safe and convenient than travelling with a huge wad of cash.
 Since most casinos won’t cash checks over a certain amount, and since you can’t buy cheques with a credit card, they are the best solution for a player who doesn’t want to be restricted by the paltry amount he can obtain with an ATM card.

-In order to play on credit, you have to establish a credit line with a casino by filling out an application form.
-If you’re planning a trip in advance, you can call the casino (ask for casino credit) and have them mail or fax an applicationsome casinos also offer credit applications on their Web sites, but this tends to be rare.
-If you’re already there, you can ask for an application at the cashier’s window, but your line of credit probably won’t be approved immediatelyit can take from a few hours to a few days for them to process your application (so it’s best to plan in advance).
+To play on credit, you have to establish a credit line with a casino by filling out an application form.
+If you’re planning a trip, you can call the casino (ask for casino credit) and have them mail or fax an application—some casinos also offer credit applications on their Web sites, but this tends to be rare.
+If you’re already there, you can ask for an application at the cashier’s window, but your line of credit probably won’t be approved immediately—it can take from a few hours to a few days for them to process your application (so it’s best to plan).

 Taking out a marker at a table is a fairly straightforward procedure: you present your card and tell the dealer you want to take out a marker.
 The dealer will call the pit boss, whom you’ll need to tell how much you want to borrow.
 The pit boss will then check the computer (or call the cashier’s cage) to verify your line of credit.
-If you check out, you’ll be issued cheques so that you can begin playing, and a lammer (a plastic disk indicating the amount of the loan) will be placed by your spot at the table.
-Before long, the pit boss will return with a document for you to sign, acknowledging the loan, and remove the lammer.
+If you check out, you’ll be issued cheques so that you can begin playing, and your spot at the table will place a hammer (a plastic disk indicating the amount of the loan).
+Before long, the pit boss will return with a document for you to sign, acknowledging the credit, and remove the hammer.

-You can generally buy back your marker right there at the table, if you’re able.
-When you’re through playing, tell the dealer you’d like to buy back your markerhe’ll signal the pit boss.
-If you’ve had a good run, you should be able to buy back your marker with cheques in the same amountbut if you’ve lost a bit, you can buy it back with a combination of cheques and/or cash.
+You can generally buy back your marker right there at the table if you’re able.
+When you’re through playing, tell the dealer you’d like to buy back your marker—he’ll signal the pit boss.
+If you’ve had a good run, you should be able to buy back your marker with cheques in the same amount—but if you’ve lost a bit, you can repurchase it with a combination of cheques and cash.
 The pit boss should return to you the document you’d signed so that it’s not processed.

 - Whenever possible, buy back your marker with cheques, and do so before exchanging cheques for cash.
 This will make sure that your loan amount isn’t taxed as winnings.

-- Treat markers you’ve bought back as credit card receiptsthey contain all the information a thief needs to withdraw cash from your bank account.
+- Treat markers you’ve repurchased as credit card receipts—they contain all the information a thief needs to withdraw cash from your bank account.
 Rather than shredding it, write “void” over your signature and keep the marker with your financial documents, just in case it’s mistakenly processed.

 - If you take out more than one marker, consider consolidating them.
-Most casinos will process small markers the next business day, but may hold larger amounts for up to a week to give you the opportunity to pay them back on-site.
+Most casinos will process small markers the next business day but may hold more substantial amounts for up to a week to give you the opportunity to pay them back on-site.

-- There’s no repercussions for allowing a marker to run through your bank account.
+- There are no repercussions for allowing a marker to run through your bank account.
 Though the casinos prefer you to pay on-site, and it’s certainly preferable to travelling back home with a wad of cash, it will not affect your credit rating with the casinos.

 - Of paramount importance, don’t mess around with markers.
 Don’t try to stiff the casino, and make sure the funds in your accounts remain adequate to pay them off.
 Most casinos subscribe to Central Credit, which is as pervasive and far less forgiving than typical credit bureaus.
 One slip, and you’ll find yourself unable to play, or even book a room, in casinos around the world.